MASTER THE ART OF UPSELLING: FIVE EXPERT TIPS

 We encourage our team to recognise customer feelings to understand if they’re open to new things on this occasion and if so, what their preferences are.
 They can then tailor their suggestions accordingly.
 For example, if someone was celebrating a special occasion and has a preference for fine oaky whisky, then of course, Johnny Walker Blue Label would be a perfect recommendation.

 In our venues we always let customers try something new first with the offer to take a drink back if they don’t like it.
-This builds trust between the customer and the person serving them.
+This is great for building guest confidence.
 We also go a step further and encourage our staff to remember customer preferences on a return visit and have a CRM system in place to facilitate and further cement loyalty.

 3. READ THE ROOM